Human-AI Collaboration and Explainability for 2D/3D Registration Quality Assurance: Introduction

 \section{Introduction}

-Surgery is undergoing a profound digital transformation, evolving from procedures performed solely by experts to those guided by sophisticated imaging and advanced algorithms, assisted or automated through robotic technology.
+Surgery is undergoing a profound digital transformation, evolving from procedures performed solely by human experts to those guided by sophisticated imaging and advanced algorithms, assisted or automated through robotic technology.
 Yet, even as technology reshapes how modern surgery is delivered, human judgment remains indispensable for ensuring correct system function, and thus, patient safety~\cite{rivero2024autonomous}.
 The emerging concept of human-centered assurance underscores the need to integrate human operators into complex, technology-assisted workflows~\cite{cho2023visualization}.
 Still, the precise roles and responsibilities of these operators are far from clearly defined~\cite{fiorini2022concepts}.
-As surgical platforms become more automated, new tasks--such as verifying advanced algorithmic outputs--will increasingly fall to staff members or specialists who may not hold traditional clinical titles.
+As surgical platforms become more automated, new tasks---such as verifying advanced algorithmic outputs---will increasingly fall to staff members or specialists who may not hold traditional clinical titles.
 Consequently, understanding how these ``operators'' perceive, interpret, and act on algorithmic information is essential for robust safety assurance.

-This need for human oversight is especially salient in the pursuit of semi-autonomous or fully autonomous minimally invasive surgery (MIS).
-Although machine intelligence promises to reduce errors and enhance precision, the final decision-making responsibility for now still rests with those in the operating room -- be they surgeons, technicians, or newly created “operator” roles.
-Unlike autonomous driving, where a missed turn can be corrected with limited repercussions, an error in the OR can be irreversible, carrying the risk of permanent harm to vital anatomical structures.
-Critical ``branching decisions,'' such as the final verification before drilling or implant placement, demand not only accurate intraoperative guidance but also sufficient transparency for human operators to confidently validate algorithmic suggestions.
+This challenge is exemplified in the assurance of image-based navigation systems, where humans must verify the correctness of algorithmic alignments that directly affect surgical precision.
+In semi- and fully autonomous minimally invasive surgery, human oversight remains indispensable even as autonomy increases.
+Although machine intelligence promises to reduce errors and enhance precision, the responsibility for ensuring patient safety remains squarely with those in the operating room.
+Surgical robots perform both routine maneuvers, such as navigating through unoccupied space, and critical tasks, such as bone drilling or implant placement, where even millimeter-scale errors can cause permanent damage.
+These high-stakes ``branching decisions'' require not only accurate intraoperative guidance but also sufficient transparency for human operators to confidently validate algorithmic outputs.